12 of the best hikes in Snowdonia National Park

 Home to some of the most dramatic mountains in the UK and with over 1,700 miles of trails to explore, Snowdonia National Park is a hikers dream.

+That being said, the majority of these hikes are very challenging and might not be for everyone.
 They require high levels of fitness, a proper hiking app, the correct gear, and involve elements of scrambling which will either leave you euphoric or may cause you to have a mild panic attack, so proceed at your own risk.

 Hikes at a glance: